 - 150ml coconut milk

-- 3 tbs Tamari wheat free soy sauce
+- 3 tablespoons coconut aminos sauce (or 2½ tbsp Tamari wheat free soy sauce)

-- Process chillies, garlic, lemon grass and shallots to a smooth paste or use a mortar and pestle to grin all ingredients together.
+- Process chillies, garlic, lemon grass and shallots to a smooth paste in a food processor or use a mortar and pestle to grind all ingredients together.

 - Heat coconut oil in a small saucepan.
 Add the ground paste and fry for about 4-5 minutes on medium heat, stirring frequently to prevent sticking.
 The mixture will start caramelising and browning slightly.

-- Meanwhile, heat frying pan on medium heat and toast cashew nuts for 2 minutes, stirring frequently to prevent burning.
+- Meanwhile, heat another frying pan over medium heat and toast cashew nuts for about 2 minutes, stirring frequently to prevent burning.
 You will be stirring the nuts and the mixture in parallel.

 - Store in the fridge in a sterilised, air-tight jar.
 To sterilise the jar, give it a good wash and then rinse the lid and the jar with boiling water.

 Step by step photos for making the paleo satay sauce